tianer2820/blender-FK-IK-switch/README.md

 A simple addon to turn on/off IK constraint while keeping the bones in-place.

-**Still under development, currently not usable as an Addon.**

-The code is functional, however, so you can use those if you know how to run scripts in Blender.

-**currently usable functions:**
+**currently usable features:**

-- turn IK to FK while keeping the bones in-place
+- switch IK to FK while keeping bones in-place
+- adding key frames automatically

+## How to install/use
+### Install
+- Open blender, open Edit -> Preferences
+- Switch to the "Addons" tab in the new window
+- Click "install..."
+- select fk_ik_switch.py
+- Done!

+### Usage
+You can find all operations under 3D View -> Side panel -> Animation Tab (in pose mode) -> "FK/IK Switch" panel

+Or just press f3 and search for the operator "Toggle FK/IK"

 ## Todos

-- pack into an addon
 - implement fk2ik
+- implement toggle
-- add more options
+- add screenshots